 6. How can legal discourse be developed with the UN Security Council to tackle refugees’ refusal to EU countries?

-The proposed research aims to follow the characteristics of descriptive study methodology while utilizing the positivist approach as a research paradigm.
-This research method aims to accurately describe a given phenomenon and determine associations between different dimensions of the phenomena8.
+The proposed research aims to follow the characteristics of descriptive study methodology while utilising the positivist approach as a research paradigm.
+This research method accurately describes a given phenomenon and determines associations between different dimensions of the phenomena8.
 A descriptive study is concerned with describing the characteristics of a specific

 6 Duncan Sim, “Experiences of ‘Post-Status’ Refugees: Evidence from Glasgow” (2012) 79 (First Serie Scottish Affairs 82.

 7 Nikola Stojanovic, “Crisis in the Mediterranean Neighbourhood: A Test for the European Union Migration Policy” (2015) 67 Medjunarodni problem 328

 8 CG Wren and JR Wren, “Teaching of Legal Research, The” Law Libr.
 J.